-Name Designation as Independent Auditor Supplementary Explanation of the Relationship Reason of Appointment Hiroshi Miyauchi Hiroshi Miyauchi is employed by Kioxia Corporation and Toshiba Electronic Devices & Storage Corporation.
-However, our Group's sales to these two companies accounted to less than 0.4% of our Group's consolidated sales for the most recent business year; for this reason, our assessments indicate there is no risk of the relationship between our companies impacting on the independence of Miyauchi, and we have therefore omitted to record an overview of these transactions.
-We expect Miyauchi to contribute an abundance of experience in the electronic device industry and wideranging knowledge of intellectual assets, cultivated at other companies, to the supervision of our Company.
-Miyauchi satisfies the criteria for independence prescribed by Tokyo Stock Exchange, Inc.; our assessments indicate there is no risk of Miyauchi causing a conflict of interest with general shareholders, and we have therefore designated him an independent officer.
-Kotomi Ejiri - We expect Ejiri's high levels of expertise and experience, cultivated during her work as a corporate lawyer, to contribute to her execution of roles as an Auditor.
+Name Designation as Independent Auditor Supplementary Explanation of the Relationship Reason of Appointment Kotomi Ejiri - We expect Ejiri's high levels of expertise and experience, cultivated during her work as a corporate lawyer, to contribute to her execution of roles as an Auditor.
 Ejiri satisfies both our own independence standards and the criteria for independence prescribed by Tokyo Stock Exchange, Inc.; this indicates there is no risk of Ejiri causing a conflict of interest with general shareholders, and we have therefore registered her as an independent officer.
+Shinichi Hashimoto Shinichi Hashimoto is employed by Kioxia Holdings Corporation.
+However, our Group's sales to this company accounted to less than 0.4% of our Group's consolidated sales for the most recent business year, for this reason, our assessments indicate there is no risk of the relationship between our companies impacting on the independence of Hashimoto.
+We expect Hashimoto to contribute an abundance of experience and knowledge in the semiconductor (memory) industry cultivated as an executive officer of other company, to the supervision of our Company.
+Hashimoto satisfies both our own independence standards and the criteria for independence prescribed by Tokyo Stock Exchange, Inc.; this indicates there is no risk of Hashimoto causing a conflict of interest with general shareholders, and we have therefore registered him as an independent officer.